Karnataka Bank Completes Analyst and Institutional Investor Meetings in Mumbai

 *this image is generated using AI for illustrative purposes only.

-Karnataka Bank Limited has announced scheduled meetings with analysts and institutional investors, organized by Ernst & Young LLP on March 18, 2026, in Mumbai.
-The announcement was made in compliance with Regulation 30 of the SEBI (LODR) Regulations, 2015.
+Karnataka Bank Limited has successfully completed its scheduled meetings with analysts and institutional investors on March 18, 2026, in Mumbai.
+The meetings were organized by Ernst & Young LLP in compliance with Regulation 30 of the SEBI (LODR) Regulations, 2015.

-The investor meetings will be conducted in-person at the EY Office, Ruby Building, Dadar, Tulsi Pipe Road, Mumbai, from 10:00 AM to 5:00 PM on March 18, 2026.
-The bank's top management will participate in these interactions through multiple formats.
+The investor meetings were conducted as planned at the EY Office, Ruby Building, Dadar, Tulsi Pipe Road, Mumbai, from 10:00 AM to 5:00 PM on March 18, 2026.
+The bank's representatives participated in interactions through multiple formats including both group meetings and one-on-one sessions with institutional investors and analysts.

 Parameter Details